-The annual renewal process for the Strategic Plan shall be a shared project between the outgoing board and the incoming board.
+The annual renewal process for the Strategic Plan shall be a project for the incoming board.
 The outgoing board shall conduct an environmental scan (with staff) including a SWOT analysis and provide that analysis to the incoming board.
 The incoming board shall draft the plan, develop or update strategic initiatives and success indicators, and consider a review of the Society's mission, vision, and values.